diouck/laravel/Modules/Commercemetro/readme.md

 License

-This module is open-sourced software licensed under the MIT license.l
+This module is open-sourced software licensed under the MIT license.